signalogic/SigDL/README.md

 Below are some lab pics showing internal assembly and cabling of the AIY vision kit.
 The assembly is formed by attaching a daughtermodule with the Movidius MA2450 device and a v2 camera to a Raspberry Pi Zero W module.
 The Zero W is required as it has a fine pitch FPC (Flexible Printed Circuit) connector for the camera.

-The first image shows the Raspberry Pi Zero W module by itself, without the Movidius daughtermodule attached.
+The image below shows the Raspberry Pi Zero W module by itself, without the Movidius daughtermodule attached.
 The 40-pin header is used by the Raspberry Pi community for expansion purposes, usually in the form of attaching a wide variety of daughtermodules.
 Note the camera connector at left, and also the ACT (activity LED) near the micro USB power connector, which is used to indicate boot activity.

 ![Image](https://github.com/signalogic/SigDL/blob/master/images/Raspberry_pi_w_zero_basic_config_w_labels.jpeg?raw=true "Raspberry Pi Zero W module without daughtermodule and camera connected")

 &nbsp;<br/>

-The second image shows dmesg after a Raspberry Pi Zero W boot, still without the Movidius vision module or camera attached.
+The image below shows dmesg after a Raspberry Pi Zero W boot, still without the Movidius vision module or camera attached.
+Note that the Raspberry Pi SoC contains a simple onchip boot loader which does a few SoC initialization steps, but from that point is entirely dependent on micro SD card contents (the boot process is [documented here](https://raspberrypi.stackexchange.com/questions/10489/how-does-raspberry-pi-boot/10490#10490)).

 ![Image](https://github.com/signalogic/SigDL/blob/master/images/Raspberry_pi_w_zero_basic_config_boot_dmesg.jpeg?raw=true "Raspberry Pi Zero W module boot, without daughtermodule and camera connected")